microsoft/tensorflow-directml/BUILD.md

 The development headers and libraries used to build DirectX-based applications are included in the Windows SDK; however, this SDK is not available when building for Linux, and some of required APIs may not yet exist in public versions of the SDK.
 For these reasons, the DirectX development files are integrated a little differently in this project.

 The header files for Direct3D, DXCore, and DirectML are downloaded automatically.
 This project does not use any DirectX headers included in the Windows 10 SDK *except* for dxgi1_6.h, which is part of Windows 10 SDK 10.0.17763.0 or newer.
-Windows builds also require import libraries for D3D12 and DXGI, which are included in Windows 10 SDK 10.0.17763.0 or newer.

-Linux builds do not require the Windows 10 SDK at all (no such SDK exists for Linux), but your build machine must have WSL installed with the DirectX shared libraries available under `/usr/lib/wsl/lib`.

 The use of the redistributable DirectML library is governed by a separate license that is found as part of the package (found in `tensorflow_core/python/DirectML_LICENSE.txt` when extracted).